top of page

 • Did the Host follow the Experience Description Closely?

-• Did the Host try and include everyone in in the group in what was going on?
+• Did the Host try and include everyone in the group in what was going on?

 • Did the Host try to explain everything as best they could?